-Particulars Students %
+Particulars Number of students %

-Study only 166 49%
+Study only 174 42%

-Work and study (full time/ part time jobs and are also studying) 29 9%
+Work and study (full time/ part time jobs and are also studying) 29 7%

-Completed Degree; Awaiting Jobs 3 1%
+Completed Degree; Awaiting Jobs 5 1%

-Work only 78 23%
+Work only 122 29%

-Not engaged 6 2%
+Not engaged 20 5%

-Others 7 2%

-Home Makers 11 3%
+Home Makers 15 4%

-Junior CCP 37 11%
+Junior CCP 50 12%

-Total 337 100%
+Total 415 100%

 The JIVA program is being implemented as the Career Guidance and Counseling Program from the academic year 2012-13.
-This is a very detailed program made for Indian children.
-Three of the staff have been trained in the implementation of this program.
+This is a very detailed program made for Indian children and implemented from Grades 5 to 12.
+This has been a very successful program and records of the children have been maintained by the counselors who implement the JIVA program.
 In addition to the JIVA program, we use the Life skills program from NIMHANS as well as inserts from the Student Success Planner to enhance the College and Careers Program.
-The JIVA program is being implemented from Grades 5 to 12.
-This has been a very successful program and records of the children have been maintained by the counselors who implement the JIVA program.

-II.
+III.
 HEALTH AND WELLNESS PROGRAM: